 Cosmetics for Men in China: A Booming Industry

-Following China’s rapid digitalization over the past decade, several e-commerce platforms were able to stand out in the Chinese market, grabbing over 782 million users as of 2020, and enabling this enormous spurt of China’s e-commerce sector.
+Following China’s rapid digitalization over the past decade, several e-commerce platforms were able to stand out in the Chinese market, grabbing more than 800 million users as of 2022, and enabling this enormous spurt of China’s e-commerce sector.
 Thus, it is important for cosmetic brands to sell their products online, using e-commerce platforms.

 Over the years, Tmall was able to attract the majority of online shoppers, as well as thousands of international brands selling cosmetic products.